 I found this DIY project online.
 I thought this would make a cool project for outdoor fun, so I went to my local hardware store and bought a few 4 inch wide pieces of lumber that were 1 inch thick and had them cut me 28 blocks, each at 8 inches in length.
 They were all painted a bright red and I stamped them all with the top of a coke bottle cap with white paint and drew the white lines in the middle of each using a straight edge.
 The basket I found at my local arts & crafts store on sale and I lined it with a small piece of felt fabric.
 This project I gave to a friend of mine who liked Superman and who had a large backyard, hence the theme.
 It took a long time to finish this project because of dry time and I sprayed these all with an acrylic varnish.
 In the end I set them all up in my house and played a little game of falling dominos down my hallway… they were just as entertaining as I thought they might be.
 This was a fun project, but it did take me some time to complete.

 I painted this for a friend of mine as a birthday gift.
 He is a long time Snoopy fan.
 I had a variety of small things I got him for his birthday and didn’t want to use a traditional basket to place it in, so I bought a wooden tool box from my local craft store.
 I painted it red and personalized the front and back with his name.
-I also included the iconic Snoopy and the Red Baron on either side.
-This project was fun because it wasn’t expected and I enjoy drawing cartoons.
+I also included the iconic Snoopy v.s. the Red Baron on either side.
+This project was fun because it wasn’t an expected gift and I enjoy drawing cartoons.
 Snoopy has always had a special place in my heart as well, so we had that in common.